tmpfs/spack-tree-shaking/README.md

 To build run `yarn install` and `npx spack`.

-The compiled bundle does not include the code for the `memoize` library which is imported in `src/util.js`, se the output in `dist/main.js`.
+The compiled bundle does not include the code for the `memoize` function which is imported in `src/util.js`, see the output in `dist/main.js`.

 This in turn leads to a `ReferenceError` at runtime: